 130 Playwriting ‡ (3) UC:CSU RPT1

+Lecture, 3 hours.
 Training is given in the fundamentals of effective stage, film, and TV writing leading to possible production in the one-act program or film workshop.

 200 Introduction to Acting ‡ (3) UC:CSU